yerinsmgmt/markdowns/files.md

 Applying for the AI Engineer role.
 Found it through Hacker News.

+I'm Yerins Abraham.
 Turning large-scale data into something a non-technical seller can trust is a retrieval and evaluation problem before it is a model problem.
 I have built that pipeline before: hybrid search with source-authority precedence, so the most trustworthy document wins over the most similar-sounding one, and an